Episode 50. Remembering Steve Silberman: A conversation with Shannon Rosa

 Noncompliant is mostly on hiatus until 2023.

+Episode 26.
 “The most effective way to stop it is public pressure”: Talking about Spectrum10K with Irish autistic activist Ryan Hendry

 Ryan Hendry

-The Noncompliant podcast came out of hiatus this week to talk with autistic advocate Ryan Hendry about Spectrum10K, a currently-proposed project by UK business interests to collect DNA data on autistic children and adults for a database to sell to companies for commercial ventures.
+I spoke with autistic advocate Ryan Hendry about Spectrum10K, a currently-proposed project by UK business interests to collect DNA data on autistic children and adults for a database to sell to companies for commercial ventures.
 Ryan and I discussed the ethical implications of the project and others like it.
 We also talked about activism being welcoming to new members of the community.

 Listen to the podcast via the audio file below, or on Spotify, Stitcher or iTunes here.